The current hot topic

 Year end tax planning

-The run up to the end of the tax year is an excellent time to review your affairs and to consider year end tax planning issues.
+The end of the tax year is an excellent time to review your affairs and to consider year end tax planning issues.
 For example have you utilised your:

 - capital gains tax annual exemption?